top of page

 It was a foggy October afternoon in 2013 when we arrived in San Francisco.
 Me, my

-husband Samuel, my daughter Daria, now 11, a stroller, a car seat and nine suitcases in a
+husband Samuel, my daughter, a stroller, a car seat and nine suitcases in a

 large taxi.
 We were driving from the airport to the city, the place we were about to call